Exhibition Space for 2021 - Coming Soon!

 15. CASS reserves the right to cancel this Application and retain all money in connection therewith if there is any infringement of the foregoing conditions.

-16. All general waste is to be removed from sites and placed in bins located on and around the grounds.
+16. Alice Springs Show is a waste wise event and we are moving away from single use plastics.
+You will receive a vendor waste management agreement separate to these terms and conditions.
+All general waste is to be removed from sites and placed in bins located on and around the grounds.
 Bins are not to be taken to sites for personal use.
-Where possible please use recycle bins for aluminium cans and plastic bottles.
-Other waste, such as raw materials, electrical equipment, white goods and chemicals must be disposed of responsibly at the Alice Springs Waste Management facility on Commonage Road at the Exhibitors expense.
+Please use recycle bins for aluminium cans and plastic bottles and designated bins for organic materials, cardboard and food oil.
+A waste map will be provided to you on arrival.
+Other waste such as electrical equipment, white goods and chemicals must be disposed of responsibly at the Alice Springs Waste Management facility on Commonage Road at the Exhibitors expense.
 Blatherskite Park is a public reserve and littering is an offence.
-Please use bins provided.

 17. All exhibitors must have an approved fire extinguisher at their site at all times.
 The fire extinguisher must have a current and valid test tag within 6 months.

 18. Any electrical equipment or gas appliances not listed on the application form must not be utilised.
 All Power leads used on the show grounds must have a certified date of inspection tag and be recorded on a numbered register to be provided to the Society, or regulatory authority on request.
 All exhibitors using Show power of any description are required to provide and use a residual current device (RCD).
 The Society has the right to remove any lead or junction box not in compliance.
-All traders must read and comply with the NT Worksafe Guide Electrical equipment and gas installations at markets and shows.
+All traders must read and comply with the NT WorkSafe Guide.
+Click here

-19. Any electrical work on the Showgrounds must be done by a licensed Electrical Contractor.
+19. Any electrical work for your trade space must be done by an NT licensed Electrical Contractor at your own expense.

-Any identifiable livestock moving on or off the show grounds for the Show must have as a minimum, an NT Waybill, including livestock pets.
-Further information can be found at the NT Government website Livestock movements
+21. Livestock Movements: Any identifiable livestock moving on or off the show grounds for the Show must have as a minimum, an NT Waybill, including livestock pets.
+Further information can be found at the NT Government website, Click here

 22. All games of chance, and raffles for fund raising are strictly prohibited without written permission from the Society and must be carried out in accordance with the Gaming Control (Community Gaming) Northern Territory Regulations.